 Your tooling need not change even if your contributors and team do.
 Using tooling that adheres to open and standardized standards simplifies the onboarding process and reduces the need for specialist training.
 The shift to the cloud has created open community standards for networking, storage, runtime, configuration, and packaging, such as those found in Kubernetes.

->

-> A CDP establishes a DevOps pipeline that speeds up the process from inspiration to release for software products.
+A CDP establishes a DevOps pipeline that speeds up the process from inspiration to release software products.
 Smaller code releases can be delivered thanks to a CDP, improving corporate agility in response to shifting consumer demands.

->

-> Reusable code will be prioritised above duplicates and reworked in the long term.
+Reusable code will be prioritised above duplicates and reworked in the long term.
 Without changing the codes, it is simple to adapt your automation to other contexts by using externally defined variables in scripts and specialised tools.

 Remember to apply the same standards to your DevOps automation as you do for your regular code/feature development.
 Peer review, reuse, modularity, adaptability, source control, and unit tests should be present.